vantage-sh/docs.vantage.sh/docs/connecting_twilio.md

 ### Prerequisites
 - You must have an Administrator or Developer role in Twilio to create an API key.
-- Create a free Vantage account, then follow the steps below to integrate Temporal Cloud costs.
+- Create a free Vantage account, then follow the steps below to integrate Twilio costs.

 ### Twilio Account Limitations {#limitations}